ARM-software/workload-automation/doc/source/api/output.rst

     The name of the target class that was uised ot interact with the device during the run E.g.  ``"AndroidTarget"``, ``"LinuxTarget"`` etc.

+``modules``
+    A list of names of modules that have been loaded by the target.
+Modules provide additional functionality, such as access to ``cpufreq`` and which modules are installed may impact how much of the ``TargetInfo`` has been populated.

 ``cpus``
     A list of :class:`CpuInfo` objects describing the capabilities of each CPU.